Alexander0711/disaster-response-pipeline/README.md

 ## 6. Conclusion

-The data in the model is highly unbalanced.
+Classification metrics for the ML model:

-Accuracy of the ML model is: 0.95 (accuracy is the fraction of samples predicted correctly) Recall of the ML model is: 0.64 (also known as sensitivity; is the fraction of positive events that were predicted correctly) f1-score of the ML model is: 0.70 (f1-score is the harmonic mean of recall and precision, higher score means a better model)
+- Accuracy of the ML model is: 0.95 (accuracy is the fraction of samples predicted correctly)

+- Recall of the ML model is: 0.64 (also known as sensitivity; is the fraction of positive events that were predicted correctly)

+- f1-score of the ML model is: 0.70 (f1-score is the harmonic mean of recall and precision, higher score means a better model)

 <a href="https://towardsdatascience.com/understanding-data-science-classification-metrics-in-scikit-learn-in-python-3bc336865019" target="_blank">Link to understanding Data Science Classification Metrics in Scikit-Learn in Python </a>